-Education and background
+Education and training

-Dr Babu-Narayan obtained a first class honours BSc degree in Neurosciences (1994) at University College London, before completing her MB BS medical qualification.
+Dr Babu-Narayan obtained a first-class honours BSc degree in Neurosciences (1994) at University College London, before completing her MB BS medical qualification.

 She was awarded the Merit in Clinical Medicine (1998) and the Archibald Ferguson Prize for Personal Qualities in Patient Care (1998).

 In 2001, Dr Babu-Narayan was awarded Membership to the Royal College of Physicians; MRCP (UK) after continuing her adult medicine training in Oxford.
 During 2005 to 2011, she trained in cardiology at Royal Brompton, Chelsea and Westminster, Great Ormond Street (paediatric cardiology) and the Heart hospitals, with a focus on adult congenital heart disease.

 In January 2012, she was appointed as consultant cardiologist and senior lecturer, and in 2016 gained her Fellowship of the Royal College of Physicians.
 In 2017 she was elected British Congenital Cardiac Association Scientific Officer.